 For centuries, music has been a central component of Black communities’ culture, strength, and heritage.
-The Hamilton-Garrett Music and Arts Center (HGMAC) is dedicated to passing on the rich legacy of Black cultural music to the next generation.
-As part of its commitment to community building through youth development and cultural pride, HGMAC seeks to challenge inner-city youth to see themselves as positive producers of culture, music, and the arts as a whole, rather than merely consumers of it.
-HGMAC provides the community with cultural products and performances of which they can be proud.
-It is the desire of HGMAC to equip our young artists with the necessary tools to make this vision a reality.
+The Hamilton-Garrett Center for Music and the Arts (HGMA) is dedicated to passing on the rich legacy of Black cultural music to the next generation.
+As part of its commitment to community building through youth development and cultural pride, HGMA seeks to challenge inner-city youth to see themselves as positive producers of culture, music, and the arts as a whole, rather than merely consumers of it.
+HGMA provides the community with cultural products and performances of which they can be proud.
+It is the desire of HGMA to equip our young artists with the necessary tools to make this vision a reality.

 The Academy is an after-school program (K-12) serving the next generation of innovative artists through formal music instruction grounded in the African-American experience.
 Thanks to our distinguished faculty, our students emerge from this program with competency in music theory, history, and live performance.

 100% of our students who audition for the Boston Arts Academy have been accepted since our founding in 2001, and 44% have received tuition scholarships to Berklee College of Music.
 We teach students for whom music is recreation or vocation.
 Students of all levels are invited to apply today!